 - business information systems and others

-As of July 1st 2014, however, 150 credits of college education are required in order to apply for a CPA license.
+As of July 1st, 2014, however, 150 credits of a college education are required in order to apply for a CPA license.
 Candidates for licensure also need to pass all four sections of the CPA examination and to acquire one year of experience in public accounting under the supervision of a licensed CPA.
+This experience can be gained working as an accounting assistant or as part of an accounting team.

 Above Average Annual Salary in New Hampshire

-Salaries increase significantly in urban areas such as Manchester and Nashua, averaging at approximately $71,000 per year.
-With over 4,000 accountants employed in New Hampshire, the state offers plenty of possibilities for accounting graduates.
+Additionally, the top salaries can be often found in urban areas such as Manchester and Nashua.
+In these locations, it’s not uncommon to earn around $71,000 per year.
+Ultimately, with over 4,000 accountants employed in New Hampshire, the state offers plenty of possibilities for accounting graduates.

-Depending on experience, skills and employment sector, pay levels can differ markedly in accounting.
-In New Hampshire, the lowest average wage is $42,000, while the highest paid 10% of accountants earn as much as $103,000.
+Depending on experience, skills, job type, and employment sector, pay levels can differ markedly in accounting.
+In New Hampshire, the lowest average wage is $42,000, while the highest-paid 10% of accountants earn as much as $103,000.

-With a broad range of career paths open to accountants, from employment in the public, private or governmental sector to entrepreneurship, it is up to you to build your own version of a successful career.
+Basically, there’s a broad range of job postings open to accountants, from employment in the public, private, or governmental sector, all the way to independent entrepreneurship.
+Hence, it’s up to you to build your own version of a successful career.

 |New Hampshire Accounting Jobs|